ztyyLV/barcode-reader-docs-mobile/programming/android/api-reference/primary-result.md

 **Return value**

-The intermediate results returned by the SDK.
+The intermediate results were returned by the SDK.

 **Exceptions**